RubixDev/CarpetGamerules/README.md

 - Default value: `24`
 - Suggested options: `0`, `12`, `24`, `100`
 - Categories: `GAMERULE`, `MOBS`

-### mobExplosionDropDecay
-In mob explosions, some blocks won't drop their loot

-Some of the drops from blocks destroyed by explosions caused by mobs are lost in the explosion.
-- Type: `boolean`
-- Default value: `true`
-- Required options: `true`, `false`
-- Categories: `DROPS`, `GAMERULE`

 ### mobGriefing
 Allow destructive mob actions